bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-architecture.md

 ### FreeSWITCH

 FreeSWITCH provides the voice conferencing capability in BigBlueButton.
 Users are able to join the voice conference through the headset.
-Those who use a browser (Chrome, Firefox) is able to take advantage of higher quality audio by connecting using WebRTC.
-FreeSWITCH can also be integrated with VOIP providers so that users who are not able to joining using the headset will be able to call in using their phone.
+Users joining through Google Chrome or Mozilla Firefox are able to take advantage of higher quality audio by connecting using WebRTC.
+FreeSWITCH can also be integrated with VOIP providers so that users who are not able to join using the headset will be able to call in using their phone.

 ## BigBlueButton Apps